Lifeguards provide first aid service and supervision of pool programming at the Ponoka Aquaplex.

-Standard First Aid and CPR-C courses provide comprehensive training covering all aspects of first aid and CPR-C. Both of these courses may be offered with Bronze Medallion training.
+Intermediate First Aid and CPR-C courses provide comprehensive training covering all aspects of first aid and CPR-C.

 Bronze Cross begins with candidates strengthening and expanding their lifesaving skills.
 In this course, candidates learn the importance of teamwork and communication in preventing and responding to aquatic emergencies.